 Aspartame contains phenylalanine and should not be consumed be people with a rare genetic disorder called phenylketonuria (PKU).
 Food and beverage products that contain aspartame carry a statement on the label alerting people with this condition to the presence of phenylalanine.
 But the fact that a small portion of the population has this rare condition does not mean in any way that aspartame is unsafe for other consumers.

-Discovered in 1967, Acesulphame potassium (also called Acesulphame K) is a low-kilojoule sweetener approximately 200 times sweeter thanh sucrose( table sugar).
+Discovered in 1967, Acesulfame potassium (also called Acesulfame K) is a low-kilojoule sweetener approximately 200 times sweeter thanh sucrose( table sugar).
 It has a clean, sweet taste and generally does not exhibit any off taste in soft drinks.
-Products with Acesulphame K can be found in about 90 different countries.
+Products with Acesulfame K can be found in about 90 different countries.
 It is used in thousands of foods and beverages, including tabletop sweeteners, desserts, puddings, baked goods, soft drinks, confectionary and canned foods.

 Sucralose is derived from sugar and is 600 times sweeter than table sugar (sucrose) and does not contribute kilojoules to the diet.Sucralose is used as an ingredient in a broad range of foods and beverages and as a tabletop sweetener.